 Metal shortages became an issue again in 1951.
-Existing registrations had a ’51 tab issued to renew the 1950 plates, but as supplies ran out, dated 1951 plates were issued.
+Existing registrations were issued a ’51 tab to renew the 1950 plates, but as supplies ran out, dated 1951 plates were issued.
 As supply constraints prevented adequate stocks to be issued to each county, a non-county coded plate was produced that could be shipped to counties as needed.
 For a period, there were no plates available at all, and only a windshield sticker was issued to new applicants.

 1953 saw the 1950 and 1951-dated plates renewed with dated ’53 tabs.